Computing Allocation Policy

 Allocations & Ownership

-Computers are allocated via the annual CIS Computer Equipment Request process.
-Computers purchased via special funds, such as external grants, Startup funds, Dean's funds, endowed chair funds, Vollum awards, etc., are owned by the College and are subject to the policy outlined below.
+Computers are allocated via the CIS Computer Equipment Replacement (CER) process.
+Computers purchased via special funds, such as external grants, Startup funds, Dean's funds, endowed chair funds, etc., are owned by the College and are subject to the policy outlined below.

-- Secondary Computer - Although the College will provide only one computer per employee, in some cases faculty may obtain secondary computing equipment through special funds (e.g., Dean's fund and grants).
-This equipment is the property of the College and will be serviced and maintained, but will not be replaced except by special approval from CIS and as funds permit.
+- Although the College will provide only one computer per employee, in some cases faculty may obtain secondary computing equipment through special funds (e.g., Dean's fund and grants).
+This equipment is the property of the College and will serviced and maintained, but will not be replaced unless special funding, such as startup funds, are available.

 Computers that are allocated to individual faculty and staff members cannot be re-deployed without prior CIS approval.
-Computers that are replaced must be returned to the CIS allocation pool for re-distribution.
-The equipment may be re-allocated to the original user via the standard equipment request process, if there are no other requests of higher priority at that time.
+Computers that are replaced must be returned to the CIS allocation pool for redistribution or recycling.